 In the early 1970s, he formed a tight-knit radical funk group – Moorish Vanguard.
 But in a record deal gone wrong with James Brown, it all fell apart.
 Abandoned by his closest friends, Frank quit singing for 17 years.
 Eventually, Frank would find that he could never walk away from his dream.
 He returned to music, and despite a sudden battle with kidney failure, connected with an internationally touring blues band.

-Frank has received two Blues Music Award nominations for Soul Blues Artist of the Year, as well as two nominations for Soul Blues Album of the year.
+Frank has received multiple Blues Music Award nominations for Soul Blues Artist of the Year and for Soul Blues Album of the year.
+“Back In Business” received the Independent Music Awards Gold Medal, in addition to nominations in the Blues Blast Music Awards and the Independent Blues Awards.